Benzo Treatment at BHOPB

 At Behavioral Health of the Palm Beaches, we are here to help people overcome their addictions to such medications so that they can regain control of their lives.
 Patients who come to our facility will start with a complete medical assessment to outline their physical, mental, and even spiritual needs for recovery.

 After a treatment plan is created, their recovery journey will begin.
-The first step to benzodiazepine treatment is usually a medical drug detox.
-Under the supervision of trained medical staff, patients will slowly wean their bodies off of these drugs to help them overcome their physical dependence to these medications.
-Detox is often accompanied by uncomfortable withdrawal symptoms, but our staff is there to make the process as comfortable as possible and address any unforeseen complications.
+The first step to benzodiazepine treatment is usually withdrawal symptoms management with our BHOPB detox programs.
+Under the supervision of trained medical staff, patients will slowly wean their bodies off of these drugs to help them overcome their physical dependence on these medications.
+Detox is often accompanied by uncomfortable symptoms, some of which can even be life-threatening in the case of benzo abuse.
+Luckily, our staff is available to make the process as comfortable as possible and address any unforeseen complications.

 After detox is complete, the next step of benzo addiction treatment will be addressing each patient’s mental and spiritual needs while also continuing their physical healing for a comprehensive approach to their recovery.
-In both individual and small group settings, our staff will lead various mental health therapies and group programs to help our patients in all of these areas as well as to prepare them to rejoin their friends and family outside of our facility.
-Patients will also start to develop a healthy routine with practices that can be applied to their everyday life once treatment is over.
-Patients should be able to leave our Palm Beach benzo addiction treatment center happier, healthier, and confident in their ability to stay sober.
+In both individual and small group settings, our staff will lead various therapy programs to help our patients in all of these areas as well as to prepare them to rejoin their friends and family outside of our facility.
+Patients will also start to develop a healthy routine with practices that can be applied to their everyday lives once treatment is over.